apache/fluo-website/tour/weak-notifications.md

 title: Weak Notification Exercise
 ---

 This exercise will use weak notification to update a shared counter.
-The way the example works, many threads will concurrently try to update the counter.
-However collisions will be avoided.
+In the example, many threads will concurrently try to update the counter but collisions will be avoided.

 Create an observer that observes column *ntfy:sum* and make it do the following.